How to: Recover data from LinkStation and TeraStation Duo

 You will get one of the following results:

-Both drives contain SGI XFS file system on data partitions (see Fig.1)
+- Both drives contain the SGI XFS file system on data partitions (see Fig.1)

 NAS is configured to RAID1 (mirror).
 The file system is readable on both drives.
 Data recovery is possible from any of the drives.

 - Both drives contain RAW partitions indicated with a gray icon (see Fig.1)

 The file system seems to be destroyed or NAS worked as iSCSI target.
 In this case your NAS requires professional data analysis and data recovery services.

 - One of drives contains SGI XFS and the other one – a RAW partition (see Fig.1)

 NAS was configured to RAID0 (the default configuration) or SPAN.
 The drive with the SGI XFS file system will be referred to as 'first' and the one with a RAW partition – as 'second'.
 Explanations as to further analysis you will find in Step 3.

 After analysis you can start data recovery from any of the RAID1 drives.
 If you fail to recover your data, please, use professional data analysis and data recovery services.